 Their Featured Desserts include the Havana Sundae with platano maduro, dulce de leche ice cream, and caramel.
 As odd as that combination sounds, I’m attracted to it.

-What To Get & What I Love
+What To Get & What I Love from Azucar Ice Cream Company

 The 1st couple of times, I had the Abuela Maria (guava, cream cheese, maria cookies mixed with vanilla ice cream), their signature flavor.
 I can’t imagine ice cream can get any better than this.
-I’ve sampled pretty much every flavor (yes, you can sample the flavors here), and the lemon sorbet is killer too.
+I’ve sampled pretty much every flavor (yes, you can test the flavors here), and the lemon sorbet is killer too.

 Marcela loves the Beam Me Up (Bourbon-Heath bar), and I’ve had the Cafe con Leche (vanilla ice cream, a shot of express & hot fudge) the last few times I’ve visited.
 I love that one.
 There’s also seasonal ice cream and limited edition flavors like Besitos (vanilla & pink meringues) & Red Hot Lover (banana & red hots).

-For your first visit, I would suggest you hit up the Abuela Maria first and work your way from there.
+For your first visit, I suggest you hit up the Abuela Maria first and work your way from there.
 There’s no bad one in the bunch which means bringing folks to share with might be a great idea.

 One last thing, azucar is sugar in Spanish and the catchphrase for the late great Salsa phenom Celia Cruz.
 She said it best, Azucar!